LevinJ/Supply-demand-forecasting/README.md

 Instructions for running the scripts
 --------------
 1. Download the source codes from github
-2. Get data files( data_preprocessed.zip and data_raw.zip) from the author of this project report
+2. Get data files( data_preprocessed.zip and data_raw.zip) from [Dropbox shared link](https://www.dropbox.com/sh/33cfeiidegucins/AACdvKFkiyCcbqByBTl3wG8wa?dl=0)
 3. Extract data_preprocessed.zip under root directory of the project.
 After extraction, all temporary preprocessed dump files will be under data_preprocessed folder
 4. Extract data_raw.zip under root directory of the project.
 After extraction, all raw files will be under data_raw folder
 5. In the console/terminal, set implement as current directory